What We Do

-Planet Madagascar undertakes lemur conservation efforts in and around the Ankarafantsika National Park, in northwestern Madagascar.
-They primarily work in three communities consisting of 488 people (2014): Ambarindahy (316 people), Maevatanimbary (65 people), and Andranohobaka (107 people).
+We undertake lemur conservation efforts in and around the Ankarafantsika National Park, in northwestern Madagascar.
+These are primarily focused in three communities: Ambarindahy, Maevatanimbary, and Andranohobaka.

-In the future, they plans to grow as funding allows, and eventually expand outside of the three communities.
-They work hard to seek funding through grants and private donations.
+In the future, we aim to expand outside of the three communities.
+We are working hard to seek funding through grants and private donations to fund our projects.

 - Coquerel’s sifaka (Propithecus coquereli)